 Let Students Know What Happens When They Miss a Station

-If you have engaging and high-quality literacy stations, your students might be disappointed to miss out on a station while they’re with you during guided reading groups.
+If you have engaging and high-quality literacy stations, your students might be disappointed to miss out on a station while they’re with you during reading small groups.
 You’ll want to make a plan for what you want students to do and let them know.
-When they know what happens when you pull them from a station, they’ll be more likely to be excited to go to your guided reading group.
+When they know what happens when you pull them from a station, they’ll be more likely to be excited to go to your reading small group.

 There isn’t a right or a wrong way to handle what to do when students miss a station.
 You choose whatever you think will be best for your students.
 Here are a few options to consider: